apache/tvm/relax_spec.md

 Note that optimizations like function inlining or constant folding could allow for simplifying many shape annotations and expressions and make it possible to conclude at compile time that shapes in more cases are equivalent.
 In general, developing compiler infrastructure for partial evaluation and reasoning about common situations with shape annotations may eliminate many dynamic checks.

-Applying some kind of normalization or algebraic simplifications to `PrimExpr`s used in shape annotations and in `shape_` fields can also make it easier to conclude that certain dynamic checks may not be necessary by increasing the likelihood that more `shape_` expressions could be made syntactically identical to the shape annotations.
+Applying some kind of normalization or algebraic simplifications to `PrimExpr`s used in structural information and `MatchCast` bindings can also make it easier to conclude that certain dynamic checks may not be necessary by increasing the likelihood that more derive structural information could be made syntactically identical to the structural annotations.
 It would also be possible to generate compile-time warnings if analysis reveals that two shapes may not match (either using rewrite rules or by trying random values for shape variables and checking).

-Since most dynamic shape checks are done for safety, it may be feasible to introduce a compilation mode that eliminates almost all dynamic shape checks.
-Some shape checks may not be possible to eliminate, since the body of the program may construct `ShapeExpr`s and use them in calls to `PackedFunc`s, so some bindings to shape variables may need to be preserved, per a liveness analysis.
+Since most dynamic structure checks are done for safety, it may be feasible to introduce a compilation mode that eliminates almost all dynamic structure checks.
+Some structure checks may not be possible to eliminate, since `ShapeExpr`s can use shape variables introduced in `MatchCast` brindings, so this would require some liveness analysis.

-## Possible Extensions to the Shape Expression System

-We may consider two possible extensions to the shape expression system in order to accommodate two further cases:
+## Possible Extension: Indicating Unknown Dimensions

-1. An explicit wildcard dimension (e.g., using `tir::Any`) to allow for dimensions to be specified as "unknown" in function return shapes.
+A further case that may be of interest might be using an explicit wildcard dimension (e.g., using `tir::Any`) to allow for dimensions to be specified as "unknown" in function return shapes.
 As described at present, the only way for a function to specify a partly unknown return shape is to make the entire return shape unknown (`RuntimeDepShape`), which loses partial shape information.
-2. Adding `shape_` expressions consisting of functions, to allow arbitrary closures to have a known shape.
-This would allow the shapes of calls to closures of unknown origin (namely, in a higher-order function) to have their shapes correctly inferred rather than made `RuntimeDepShape`.

-In both cases, these additions would entail additional complexity (shape inference macros for operators would have to deal with potential `tir::Any` nodes and we would have to define rules for constructing, calling, and simplifying functions in `shape_` expressions).
-However, the advantage of implementing these features would be increasing the amount of shape information present at compile time and hence that could be used by lower levels of the compiler stack.
-The present defaults of using `RuntimeDepShape` means that either of these changes could be pursued in the future without breaking existing code, since these would generally have to be paired with explicit `MatchShape` dynamic checks, which will still work even if we add rules to automatically infer the shapes in those cases.
+This addition would entail some, as `FInferStructInfo` and `derive_func` macros would have to deal with potential `tir::Any` nodes.
+However, the advantage of implementing it would be increasing the amount of shape information present at compile time and hence that could be used by lower levels of the compiler stack.
+The present defaults of using undefined `shape` fields means that either of these changes could be pursued in the future without breaking existing code, since these would generally have to be paired with explicit `MatchCast` dynamic checks, which will still work even if we add rules to automatically infer the shapes in those cases.

 # Detailed Semantics